Operation Aerial: Lancastria

 On 17 June, there were still about 67,000 troops waiting ashore, many at St Nazaire; ferrying men to the big ships offshore resumed early in the morning, soon joined by lighters, tenders and destroyers.
-The men being transported were reinforcements and lines-of-communication troops, tradesmen, labourers, mechanics and engineers of the Royal Army Service Corps (RASC), pioneers and tradesmen in RAF maintenance units from Nantes aerodrome.
-Several merchantmen and railway ferries from the Dover–Calais route were among the armada off St Nazaire but the largest ship was the Lancastria of the Cunard Line.
+The men being transported were reinforcements and lines-of-communication troops, tradesmen, labourers, mechanics and engineers of the Royal Army Service Corps (RASC) pioneers and tradesmen in RAF maintenance units from Nantes aerodrome.
+Several merchantmen and railway ferries from the Dover–Calais route were among the flotilla off St Nazaire but the largest ship was the Lancastria of the Cunard Line.
 Lancastria was normally permitted to carry 1,700 passengers and 375 crew but in the emergency Captain R. Sharp was ordered to take as many troops as could be crammed on board.
 Among the military personnel were about 40 civilians, including embassy staff, men from Avions Fairey in Belgium and their families.

-As the boarding progressed, a soldier heard Sharp and his chief officer, H. Grattidge, say that 6,700 people were on the ship, as a lighter came alongside and Sharp decide that it would be the last to deliver passengers.
+As the boarding progressed, a soldier heard Sharp and his chief officer, H. Grattidge, say that 6,700 people were on the ship, as a lighter came alongside and Sharp decided that it would be the last to deliver passengers.
 Sharp and Grattidge kept watch on the sky as aircraft fought above the Loire estuary and German bombers tried to hit about 0.5 mi distant; at 1:50 p.m., Oronsay was bombed and part of the bridge destroyed.
 Sharp was advised by the captain of Havelock to leave at once but for fear of U-boats, Sharp wanted a destroyer escort.
 No destroyer was forthcoming and Sharp decided to leave with Oronsay; Lancastria stayed at anchor rather than being made a moving target.
 At 3:45 p.m. more German bombers appeared, while the RAF Hurricanes were at the far end of their 30 mi patrol line and a bomber hit Lancastria with three or four bombs.
 The ship tilted to starboard, the bridge crew shouted for everyone to go to the port side and Lancastria came level again, then keeled over to port.